bminixhofer/permon/permon/doc/userdoc/index.rst

             super(SineStat, self).__init__(fps)

         def get_stat(self):
+            # get_stat is called once per frame to fetch the latest value for the stat
             self.t += 1 / self.fps
             return math.sin(self.t)

         @property
         def maximum(self):
+            # sets the maximum value for the stat
+            # if the stat has no fixed maximum, make it return None
             return 1

         @property
         def minimum(self):
+            # sets the minimum value for the stat
+            # if the stat has no fixed minimum, make it return None
             return -1

 All stats must inherit from the ``permon.backend.Stat`` base class.
 Also, the parent constructor should be called at the end of ``__init__``